lorenwel/erfnet_pytorch/README.md

 * [train](train) contains tools for training the network for semantic segmentation.
 * [eval](eval) contains tools for evaluating/visualizing the network's output.
+* [imagenet](imagenet) Contains script and model for pretraining ERFNet's encoder in Imagenet.
 * [trained_models](trained_models) Contains the trained models used in the papers.
 NOTE: the pytorch version is slightly different from the torch models.

 ## Requirements: